Velvikudi inscription: Tamil portion: Historical context

 Seliyan Sendan's son Sadaiyan (Caṭaiyaṉ), the lord of Konga, bore the titles Tenna-Vanavan, Sembiyan, Solan and Madura-Karunatakan.
 Sadaiyan won a battle at Marudur; defeated Ayavel in the battles at Sengodi and Pudankodu; and destroyed the maharathis at Mangalapuram.
 He stamped the symbols of bow, tiger and fish on Mount Meru (these are the symbols of the Chera, Chola and Pandya countries; thus, the inscription suggests that he held supreme authority over the Chera, Chola and Pandya territories).

 Sadaiyan's son Ter-Maran defeated the enemies at Neduvayal, Kurumadai, Manni-Kurichchi, Tirumangai, Puvalur, and Kodumbalur.
 He defeated the Pallava king at Kulumbur, capturing the enemy's elephants and horses.
 He defeated his enemies at Periyalur, crossed the Kaviri (Kaveri River), and subdued the Mala-Kongam country.
 He reached Pandi-Kodumudi, and worshipped Pashupati (Shiva).
 He established a marital alliance with the Gangaraja.
 He performed the gift-giving ceremonies gosahasra (gift of cows), hiranyagarbha, and tulabhara.
 He relieved the distress of those who studied the Vedas, and repaired the fortifications at Kudal, Vanji and Kozhi.

 Ter Maran's son Parantaka Nedunjadaiyan (the issuer king, also known as Jatila Parantaka) was a respected, merciful and militarily powerful king, who loved the learned people (pandita-vatsala), and equalled Manu.
-He was like death to his enemies (parantaka), like Partha in wielding the bow, like Kinnara in music.
+He was like death to his enemies (parantaka), like Partha in wielding the bow, and like Kinnara in music.
 He defeated the Kadava ruler at Pennagadam, forcing the enemy king to flee to the forest.
 He also won a battle against the Ay Vel chieftain.